jjohnson-47/blackboard-content-hub/docs/developer-guide/development-workflow.md

 ### Component Management

-- **Component List**: The sidebar shows all available development components
+- **Component List**: The sidebar shows all available components from all locations
+- **Location Filter**: Filter components by location type (local, development, shared, course)
+- **Search**: Search for components by name, title, or description
 - **Create New Component**: Click the "+" button to create a new component
 - **Refresh List**: Update the component list to see newly added components